wildmountainfarms/solarthing/common/README.md

 # `common` submodule
 This module is used in the `client` and `graphql` programs.
-Code here takes full advantage of Java 8 features.
-(Not imported in solarthing-android)
+Code here won't be included in solarthing-android